derek73/python-nameparser/README.rst

 When there is ambiguity that cannot be resolved by a rule-based approach, HumanName prefers to handle the most common cases correctly.
 For example, "Dean" is not parsed as title because it is more common as a first name.
+(You can customize this behavior though, see `Customizing the Parser with Your Own Constants`_)

 Unit Tests
 ------------